holdex/developers/docs/LEAVE_POLICY.md

 - start and end dates, and
 - leave reason.

+The Leave Request must be submitted more than 2 weeks in advance (except for sick leave).

 #### Paid Leave

-Member has the 14 days paid time off allowance (including holidays, sick leave, personal leave).
+Member is granted 14 days paid time off allowance (including holidays, sick leave, personal leave).

 Paid Leave is granted if:

 - member has been with the company for at least 6 months, and
-- requested more than 2 weeks in advance (except for sick leave).

 Member can carry over 3 unused Paid Leave days into the following [Year of Service](#year-of-service).